Install client controllers

 11 minute read

-The installation instructions in this chapter describes how to install a client controller on your chosen hardware or virtual machine and the requirements for a client controller installation.
+The following installation instructions describe how to install a client controller on your chosen hardware or virtual machine and the requirements for a client controller installation.

 Client controllers are available as a standalone multi-platform WAR file or as an installation package for the following operating systems: